 Satoyama or the watergarden

-My practice is driven by experimentation and the maintenance of a close link between creation, realization and its cultivation over time.
+Her practice is driven by experimentation and the maintenance of a close link between creation, realization and its cultivation over time.
+She founded her Berlin (DE) based studio in 2018.

 Satoyama 里山 is a rural socio-ecological system including forests, rice paddies, irrigation networks and settlements.
 In Japan, this productive landscape is adapted to the climate and the geomorphology of the territories.
 It mirrors the cyclical and close relationship between human beings and their original habitat.
 The sustainability of this land-use mosaic relies on community’s ability to manage respectfully their environment and on the transmission of specific knowledges.
 Human beings, plants, animals and soil are interconnected, and the natural resources of the site are harnessed to foster community life.
 The introduction of fuel and chemical fertilizer in the1960s has contributed significantly to the erosion of these systems.
 Today, as they are disappearing, the question of their future arises.